lykalinaaa/sheme-maker/README.md

 # sheme-maker
-Service for creating schemes for weaving and cross stitch.
+Service for creating schemes for weaving and cross stitching.